racker/salus-docs/proposals/test-monitor.md

 Similarly, Ambassadors so far do not serve requests, but rather only initiate requests towards other microservices.
 As such, there is not a natural mechanism to invoke a synchronous operation, such as a test monitor, on a given Ambassador.
 The lack of incoming request serving is intentional since the deployment of Ambassadors is meant to be fluid as the capacity of the system needs to vary.

-Ambassador already consume events, such as bound monitors, so that becomes a natural system flow to leverage for the proposal below.
+Ambassadors already consume events, such as bound monitors, so that becomes a natural system flow to leverage for the proposal below.

 ## Telegraf support